codyjedmunds/ai-evaluation-portfolio/README.md

 A collection of documentation artifacts demonstrating **evaluation design, judgment under ambiguity, and escalation control** in complex review and decision-making systems.

-This portfolio focuses on a problem that increasingly defines modern AI systems:
+This work focuses on a problem that increasingly defines modern AI systems:

 > **Failures now arise less from incorrect answers than from answers being allowed to matter when they shouldn’t.**

-Rather than optimizing model outputs, this work examines how ambiguity is collapsed, authority is assumed, escalation becomes decoupled, and confidence substitutes for structure — and how evaluators decide when to allow, pause, reroute, or escalate model responses.
+Rather than optimizing outputs, the materials here examine how ambiguity is collapsed, authority is assumed, escalation becomes decoupled, and confidence substitutes for structure — and how evaluators decide when to allow, pause, reroute, or escalate responses.

-While this portfolio is grounded in AI evaluation contexts, the failure modes and control patterns documented here apply broadly to complex review, escalation, and decision-making systems.
+While this repository is grounded in AI evaluation contexts, the failure modes and control patterns documented here apply broadly to complex review, escalation, and decision-making systems.

 ---